IOTECH-Donegal/ProjectP/README.md

 This project also uses a compiled version of str2str from RTKLIB.
 This provides RTCM from a CORS station.

-Conversing WAN bandwidth to the boat, str2str also provides a TCPIP NTRIP server to other local devices.
+Conserving WAN bandwidth to the boat, str2str also provides a TCPIP NTRIP server to other local devices.

 See str2str.sh for connection details.